Wildlife Garden panorama with a pond visible and the Museum building in the background

 A special spot to observe urban nature

-In an area covering just one acre you can see examples of woodland, grassland, scrub, heath, fen, aquatic, reedbed, hedgerow and urban UK habitats.
+In an area covering just one acre you can see examples of woodland, grassland, scrub, heath, fen, aquatic, reedbed, hedgerow and urban habitats.

 Greyface Dartmoor sheep in the Museum Wildlife Garden